Skip to main content

 Logging

-Logging in meltano can be controlled via a standard yaml formatted python logging dict config file.
+Logging in Meltano can also be controlled in more detail via a standard YAML-formatted Python logging dict config file (configuration dictionary schema).

 By default, meltano will look for this in a logging.yaml file in the project root.
+Both .yaml and .yml file extensions are supported.
 However, you can override this by setting the environment variable MELTANO_CLI_LOG_CONFIG or by using the meltano CLI option --log-config. e.g. meltano --log-config=my-prod-logging.yaml ....

 A logging.yaml contains a few key sections that you should be aware of.